 The Hero911® Network app should show a message on the main screen that reads… Active and ready to receive alerts.
 This message indicates that the app is installed correctly and is working on your phone.
 The app will stand by and listen to active shooting alerts in your area.

 + What is the difference between a Hero911 school shooting alert and the Nationwide Situational Awareness Message System (NSAMS)?

 The Hero911 school shooting alert is reserved for officers within a 10-20 mile radius of reported active school shooters.
-This alert includes all the bells and whistles; audio alarm to smart phone, mapped location of the threat and the pop up screen to acknowledge plain clothes or uniform with a running ticker information display.
+This alert includes all the bells and whistles; an audio alarm to a smartphone, mapped a location of the threat and the popup screen to acknowledge plain clothes or uniform with a running ticker information display.
 The NSAMS is for general situational awareness of an active shooting event anywhere in the nation.
 This message is low key and viewed as a push message similar to an amber alert or weather event.

 + Learn More